The Vermont Statutes Online

 The Vermont Statutes Online have been updated to include the actions of the 2023 session of the General Assembly.

 NOTE: The Vermont Statutes Online is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience.

 Subchapter 002 : Restricted Exemptions(Cite as: 32 V.S.A. § 3831)

 § 3831.
 College, university, or fraternity property

-(c) In the event of a general reappraisal of all property in the municipality completed after 1982, the appraisal value of property subject to subsection (a) of this section shall first be changed to an amount which yields a tax liability (computed with reference to the tax rate applicable to the first tax year based on the reappraisal) equal to the tax liability for such property for the tax year immediately preceding the reappraisal; provided, that in the event the tax liability imposed on the majority of all taxable properties in the municipality increases in the first tax year based on the reappraisal, then any appraisal value of property subject to subsection (a) shall be further changed to an amount that yields the tax liability computed above adjusted by the average percentage increase or decrease in the tax liability of all taxable properties in the municipality.
+(c) In the event of a general reappraisal of all property in the municipality completed after 1982, the appraisal value of property subject to subsection (a) of this section shall first be changed to an amount that yields a tax liability (computed with reference to the tax rate applicable to the first tax year based on the reappraisal) equal to the tax liability for such property for the tax year immediately preceding the reappraisal, provided that in the event the tax liability imposed on the majority of all taxable properties in the municipality increases in the first tax year based on the reappraisal, then any appraisal value of property subject to subsection (a) of this section shall be further changed to an amount that yields the tax liability computed above adjusted by the average percentage increase or decrease in the tax liability of all taxable properties in the municipality.

 (d) As used in this section, the term “fraternity” shall also mean “sorority.”
 (Amended 1957, No. 219, § 2, eff.
 July 1, 1961; 1987, No. 215 (Adj.
 Sess.), § 1, eff.
 May 27, 1988.)